PHPOffice/PhpSpreadsheet/docs/topics/calculation-engine.md

 #### Formulas involving numbers and text

 Formulas involving numbers and text may produce unexpected results or even unreadable file contents.
-For example, the formula '=3+"Hello "' is expected to produce an error in Excel (\#VALUE!).
-Due to the fact that PHP converts “Hello” to a numeric value (zero), the result of this formula is evaluated as 3 instead of evaluating as an error.
+For example, the formula `=3+"Hello "` is expected to produce an error in Excel (\#VALUE!).
+Due to the fact that PHP converts `"Hello "` to a numeric value (zero), the result of this formula is evaluated as 3 instead of evaluating as an error.
 This also causes the Excel document being generated as containing unreadable content.